Introduction

 Secondary revenue source

-Advertising Small amounts of unobtrusive space will be dedicated to advertising within the Bitcoin Spark application and on the home website.
+Small amounts of unobtrusive space will be dedicated to advertising within the Bitcoin Spark application and on the home website.

 50% of this revenue will go to the team for upkeep, income, and maintenance, and the remaining portion will go to miners and network participants.